tfeb/csvf/README.md

 A processor module should contain a function called `process`: this function has one argument, the row (which will be a list or tuple) and should return either a row, or `None`.
 If it returns a row, then that is used by later stages of the program, including any later processor modules.
 If it returns `None` no further processing is done and the row is not printed.
 Processing happens before any of the above processes.

 Additionally, processor modules can wrap their own code around the whole process.
 This is done by Python's 'context manager' mechanism.
-If a processor module contains a function called `enter`, this function will be called, with any arguments provided by `-A` options, before any work is done.
-If it contains a function called `exit`, this will be called with three arguments after all processing is complete.
+If a processor module contains a function called `enter`, this function will be called, with any arguments provided by `-A` options, as well as some keyword arguments, before any work is done.
+The keyword arguments will include at least:

+- `reader`, which is a function which, when called with a stream, will return a function which will iterate over the CSV file read from that stream;
+- `writer`, which is a function which, when called with a stream, will return a function which, when called with a row, will write that row to the stream as CSV.

+Both of these functions respect the selected CSV dialect.

+If a processor module contains a function called `exit`, this will be called with three arguments after all processing is complete.
 The three arguments it is called with will normally all be `None` but if any exception is raised they will be the type of the exception, its value, and a traceback object.
 Apart from the extra arguments passed to the `enter` function, both of these functions are semantically simply the `__enter__` and `__exit__` functions of a context manager: see the Python documentation for the details of this.

 Processor modules are imported in the usual way Python imports modules using `import`: this means that they can live anywhere on `PYTHONPATH`, but in practice the easiest thing is to simply have a Python (`.py`) file in the current directory.
 One thing you *can't* do is to import modules by pathname, because that's slightly hard to do.
-One side-effect of importing a module is that the Python file it corresponds to will get compiled, so for a processor module `foo.py` you will find `foo.pyc` after running `csvf -p foo ...`: those compiled files can be safely removed.
+One side-effect of importing a module is that the Python file it corresponds to will get compiled, so for a processor module `foo.py` you will find `foo.pyc` after running `csvf -P foo ...`: those compiled files can be safely removed.

 Here is an example processor module, called `antifish.py`: